y-yildirim/image-processing-tool/README.md

 ## Conclusion

 This project provides a versatile and user-friendly command-line tool for performing various image processing operations.
 Each functionality is implemented in a modular fashion, allowing for easy maintenance and extension.
-The application can handle multiple operations in a single run and save the results to designated files, making it a valuable tool for anyone working with digital images.